-Since it is likely you will also want to erase mistakes, create a similar procedure called erase to that you can use to "kill" a patch.
+Since it is likely you will also want to erase mistakes, create a similar procedure called erase that you can use to "kill" a patch.
 The draw and erase procedures should be executed with "run forever" buttons.
 You may find it useful to put a command in your go procedure to stop if the mouse is down.

-Play around with this code for a while and see what lifeforms you can create.
-I'll have a few suggestions for you to look at.
+Play around with this code for a while and see what life forms you can create.
+Try drawing the two patterns below.

 At this time you may want to try modifying the rules of the game in some way to see what other "lifescapes" you can create.